 With Fixer Upper farmhouse style continually on the rise (anyone check out Joanna Gaines’ new Target line yet?), I can pretty much sum up a Fixer Upper episode into taking down a wall, adding hardwood floors, installing beams, and putting shiplap somewhere.

 I’m a fan of the rustic style, but at times I like to stay away from what everyone else is doing.
 But when I installed shiplap willingly, I knew I had joined the packs of her millions of devoted followers.
 I can just hear my husband now- dramatic much?

-We’ve been trying to tie up some loose projects before we keep starting new ones, and something that was bothering me was our unfinished entryway (I still want a new floor there but that’s besides the point).
+We’ve been trying to tie up some loose projects before we keep starting new ones, and something that was bothering me was our unfinished entryway.
+I still want a new floor there but that’s beside the point.

 When we first moved in, it was just a rusty, leaning metal staircase that was no way safe.